22at1a0507/househunt/README.md

-# 🏠 HouseHunt - Smart Rental Platform
+# 🏠 HouseHunt - Finding Your Perfect Rental Home

 **HouseHunt** is a full-stack web application designed to simplify the house rental process.
 It connects **Owners**, **Renters**, and **Admins** on a single platform, streamlining property listing, booking requests, and approval workflows with role-based dashboards.